jlmantov/type-graphql-api/Readme.md

 ## TypeORM Migrations

 The database layout needs to be synchronized with the TypeORM models.
-Moving the project into production requires ability to maintain data while upgrading DB layout - [TypeORM Migrations](https://typeorm.io/#/migrations) does exacltly that.
+Moving the project into production requires ability to maintain data while upgrading DB layout - [TypeORM Migrations](https://typeorm.io/#/migrations) does exactly that.

 Project strategy is this: